All Episodes

 The Senate bill has not, I mean, it is what it is, and this is not in the Senate bill.

-Yet it says here a Democrat aid will add, says a new provision in the health care bill will require businesses to count.
+Yet it says here, a Democrat aid will add, says a new provision in the health care bill will require businesses to count.

-Where's that being added?
+Where is that being added?

 And of course, this is state-controlled AP, so they're probably not even curious about this.

-Some nameless faceless Democrat aide comes.
+Some nameless, faceless Democrat aide comes, oh, guess what?

 Oh, good.